Creating “real” subplots in SimBiology using the Plot Type Library

 Below the editor is a box where the arguments that should be passed into

 this plotting function need to be defined.
-The second argument y
+The second argument y has

 already been added to this table